We seek students committed to promoting the health, productivity and quality of life for individuals and society

 There are nine core prerequisite courses required for admission to the Program in Occupational Therapy.
 Students must have a prerequisite GPA of 3.0 or above in order to be considered for admission and no core prerequisite course can be successfully completed with a grade lower than a 'C.' Six out of ten core prerequisites (Anatomy and Physiology included) must be complete by the application deadline.
 Complete details regarding prerequisite courses are outlined on our Academic Prerequisite Requirements page.

 There is one non-core prerequisite, Medical Terminology, which may be taken for college credit or online.

 Applicants who have remaining prerequisite courses to fulfill should carefully plan the timeline of completion.
 All prerequisite courses must be successfully completed before beginning the Occupational Therapy curriculum.
 The Prerequisite Planning Guides offer detailed information on the courses available at the University of Minnesota and colleges and Universities in the region.

-Applicants must report at least 20 hours of OT observation in at least two practice areas OR completion of an Orientation to Occupational Therapy course.
+Applicants must report at least 20 hours of OT observation OR completion of an Orientation to Occupational Therapy course.

 Additional OT observation experience

 Work, volunteer or observation experience in health or education related fields (e.g. physical therapy, special education, speech pathology, long term care, home health, adult/child day care, community health organizations).